junxit/us-congress-bills-113/bill.md

       - **(i)** in subsection (a), by striking “2012” and inserting “2013”; and
       - **(ii)** in subsection (b), by striking “2013” and inserting “2014”.
   - **(3)** *Continuation of authority to reserve and use county funds* Section 304 of the Secure Rural Schools and Community Self-Determination Act of 2000 (16 U.S.C.
 7144) is amended—
-    - **(A)** in subsection (a), by striking “2012” and inserting “2013” ; and
+    - **(A)** in subsection (a), by striking “2012” and inserting “2013”; and
     - **(B)** in subsection (b), by striking “2013” and inserting “2014”.
   - **(4)** *Authorization of appropriations* Section 402 of the Secure Rural Schools and Community Self-Determination Act of 2000 (16 U.S.C.
 7152) is amended by striking “2012” and inserting “2013”.
 - **(b)** *Abandoned well remediation* Section 349 of the Energy Policy Act of 2005 (42 U.S.C.
 15907) is amended by adding at the end the following:
-  > - **(i)** *Federally drilled wells* Out of any amounts in the Treasury not otherwise appropriated, $46,000,000 for fiscal year 2014 and $4,000,000 for fiscal year 2018 shall be made available to the Secretary, without further appropriation and to remain available until expended, to remediate, reclaim, and close abandoned oil and gas wells on current or former National Petroleum Reserve land.
+  > - **(i)** *Federally drilled wells* Out of any amounts in the Treasury not otherwise appropriated, $10,000,000 for fiscal year 2014, $36,000,000 for fiscal year 2015, and $4,000,000 for fiscal year 2019 shall be made available to the Secretary, without further appropriation and to remain available until expended, to remediate, reclaim, and close abandoned oil and gas wells on current or former National Petroleum Reserve land.

 - **(c)** *National parks maintenance backlog* Section 814(g) of the Omnibus Parks and Public Lands Management Act of 1996 (16 U.S.C.
 1f) is amended by adding at the end the following:
-  > - **(4)** *Available funds* Out of any amounts in the Treasury not otherwise appropriated, $50,000,000 shall be made available to the Secretary of the Interior for fiscal year 2018, without further appropriation and to remain available until expended, to pay the Federal funding share of challenge cost-share agreements for deferred maintenance projects and to correct deficiencies in National Park Service infrastructure.
+  > - **(4)** *Available funds* Out of any amounts in the Treasury not otherwise appropriated, $20,000,000 shall be made available to the Secretary of the Interior for fiscal year 2018, and $30,000,000 shall be made available to the Secretary of the Interior for fiscal year 2019, without further appropriation and to remain available until expended, to pay the Federal funding share of challenge cost-share agreements for deferred maintenance projects and to correct deficiencies in National Park Service infrastructure.
   > - **(5)** *Cost-share requirement* Not less than 50 percent of the total cost of project for funds made available under paragraph (4) to pay the Federal funding share shall be derived from non-Federal sources, including in-kind contribution of goods and services fairly valued.

 - **(d)** *Abandoned mine reclamation fund* Section 411(h) of the Surface Mining Control and Reclamation Act of 1977 (30 U.S.C.
 1240a(h)) is amended by adding at the end the following:
   > - **(6)** *Supplemental funding*
-  >   - **(A)** *Waiver of limitation* Notwithstanding paragraph (5), the limitation on the total annual payments to a certified State or Indian tribe under this subsection shall not apply for fiscal year 2014.
+  >   - **(A)** *Waiver of limitation* Notwithstanding paragraph (5), the limitation on the total annual payments to a certified State or Indian tribe under this subsection shall not apply for fiscal years 2014 and 2015.
-  >   - **(B)** *Limitation on waiver* Notwithstanding subparagraph (A), the total annual payment to a certified State or Indian tribe under this subsection for fiscal year 2014 shall not be more than $75,000,000.
+  >   - **(B)** *Limitation on waiver* Notwithstanding subparagraph (A), the total annual payment to a certified State or Indian tribe under this subsection for fiscal year 2014 shall not be more than $28,000,000 and for fiscal year 2015 shall not be more than $75,000,000.
   >   - **(C)** *Insufficient amounts* If the total annual payment to a certified State or Indian tribe under paragraphs (1) and (2) is limited by subparagraph (B), the Secretary shall—
   >     - **(i)** give priority to making payments under paragraph (2); and
   >     - **(ii)** use any remaining funds to make payments under paragraph (1).